jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (d) that the employee has been sexually harassed in the employee's employment; or (e) that the employee has been racially harassed in the employee's employment; or (f) that the employee has been subject to duress in the employee's employment in relation to membership or non-membership of a union or employees organisation; or
-  (g) that the employee's employer has failed to comply with a requirement of Part 6A.
+  (g) that the employee's employer has failed to comply with a requirement of Part 6A; or (h) that the employee's employment has been adversely affected because the employee is a member of a KiwiSaver scheme within the meaning of section 4 of the KiwiSaver Act 2006 or a complying superannuation fund within the meaning of section YA 1 of the Income Tax Act 2007.
 (2) For the purposes of this Part, a representative, in relation to an employer and in relation to an alleged personal grievance, means a person—
   (a) who is employed by that employer; and
   (b) who either—